Transferring the Shares of a Sdn Bhd Company in Malaysia

 How to do a Share Transfer in Malaysia?

 The one who can execute the share transfer is the appointed Company Secretary.
-However, there are several steps for the shareholders to take before the share transfer occur:
+However, there are several steps for the shareholders to take before the share transfer occurs:

 Step 1:

-The Members of the Company may request for the board of Directors to carry out a meeting for them to inform such information to relevant parties of the decision made.
-If there is a new shareholder, then the existing shareholder will need the stakeholder approval before such action is taken.
-A director has the right to reject such proposal as it is part of their rights as enacted in the Company Act 2016.
+Members may request a meeting with the Board of Directors to inform relevant parties of decisions.
+The existing shareholder will need the stakeholder’s approval before such action is taken if there is a new shareholder.
+A director has the right to reject such a proposal as it’s part of their rights as enacted in the Company Act 2016.

 Step 2: